prosvita/QIRIMTATARTILI/text/mark_tven/__tom_soyyerniñ_serguzeştleri/_chapter/mark_tven__tom_soyyerniñ_serguzeştleri_chapter_01.en.md

 "You're a coward and a pup.
 I'll tell my big brother on you, and he can thrash you with his little finger."
-% I will definitely tell him- he will hit you!- he said.
+% I will definitely tell him - he will hit you! - he said.

 % I`m not afraid of your brother.
 % I also have a brother.